nlbdev/nordic-epub3-dtbook-migrator/README.md

 git clone https://github.com/nlbdev/nordic-epub3-dtbook-migrator.git
 ```

-The nordic migrator can be built with Maven,
+The Nordic Migrator can be built with Maven,
 either directly (with for instance `mvn clean package`),
 or indirectly with Docker (with for instance `docker build .`).